« New Imagery for Google Earth / Maps - February 28 | Main | Happy International Polar Year! Google Earth Presentation »

 great video... is there anywhere where a person can get a step by step instruction guide on how to create a fly by video in GE pro?

-Not having a joystick, I've never played with the g-force mode much, but I didn't realize it was possible to roll in GE.
-That's the one axis of rotation that the space navigator doesn't support -- not that I miss it, really, but it would be kind of cool for making 'flight sim' type movies.
+That’s the one axis of rotation that the space navigator doesn’t support — not that I miss it, really, but it would be kind of cool for making ‘flight sim’ type movies.